 - 2 teaspoons salt

-Slice open the tomatoes.
-Use a 1/4-sized teaspoon to scoop out and discard the seeds and pulp.
-Place the skin-sides down and slice the tomato halves lengthwise into strips.
+- Slice open the tomatoes.
+Scoop out and discard the seeds and pulp - I like to use a ½ teaspoon-sized measuring spoon to do this.
+Place the tomatoes skin-sides down and slice the halves lengthwise into strips.
 Slice the strips crosswise into cubes and place them in a large bowl.

-Prepare the jalapeños: wear gloves if you wish, to keep the spicy oils off your skin.
-Otherwise keep your hands away from your face while prepping the peppers and wash them well after.
+- Prepare the jalapeños: wear gloves if you wish, to keep the spicy oils off your skin.
+Otherwise keep your hands away from your face while prepping the peppers and wash your hands well after.
 Slice the jalapeños lengthwise.
-Use a 1/4-teaspoon sized measuring spoon to scoop out the seeds and veins from the pepper.
+Use a ¼ teaspoon-sized measuring spoon to scoop out the seeds and veins from the pepper.
 Discard the seeds and veins.
-Place the skin-sides down and slice the peppers lengthwise into strips, then cut the crosswise into small pieces.
+Place the peppers skin-sides down and slice them lengthwise into strips, then cut the crosswise into small pieces.
 Run your knife through the chopped jalapeño a few times to chop them finely, and add to bowl.

-Serve fresh with tortilla chips.
-Leftover Pico de Gallo can be stored tightly covered in the fridge for up to three days.
+- Serve fresh with tortilla chips.
+Leftover Pico de Gallo can be stored tightly covered in the fridge - eat it within three days.